 Kalvebod Bølge is an extension of the waterfront at Kalvebod Brygge.

 An undulating promenade rising to varying levels and jutting into the harbour will provide space for a range of water activities.
 The shape draws the promenade out into the sun, thereby ensuring that Kalvebod Brygge, which otherwise remains in the shade from noon onwards, will benefit from the maximum possible hours of sunshine.
-Along the promenade there will be a number of small recreational zones and pools for different purposes as well as a jetty for kayaks.
-At present it is not possible to take a dip at Kalvebod Brygge.
+Along the promenade there is a number of small recreational zones and pools for different purposes as well as a jetty for kayaks.

 Maritime park and urban stage

-Two main squares extending from land out on to the promenade will be oriented so as to obtain the best sun and wind conditions.
-The northernmost square will be laid out as an oasis for relaxation.
+Two main squares extending from land out on to the promenade is oriented to obtain the best sun and wind conditions.
+The northernmost square is laid out as an oasis for relaxation.
 This is where the urban park meets maritime life, and here everybody can enjoy a break for an hour or two by the water.
 Proposals such as a floating garden and an urban beach whizz through the air, but nothing definite has been decided yet.
-The south-facing square will be devoted to various creative activities, and a small stage will be available for concerts, theatre or any other kind of performance.
-Moreover, a jetty for harbour buses, water taxies and tour boats will be established at this end.
+The south-facing square that is devoted to various creative activities has been established, and likewise for the small stage that is available for concerts, theatre or any other kind of performance.
+Moreover, a jetty for harbour buses, water taxies and tour boats has also been established.